davetoland/DiscordChatGPT/ReadMe.md

 Get an API key from OpenAI by signing up for an account and creating a new Secret Key in the [API Keys](https://beta.openai.com/account/api-keys) section of the OpenAI dashboard.

-Then store it in a the [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows):
+Then store it in the [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows):

 1. Open a terminal window and navigate to the root directory of the project.